karthikiyengar/portfolio/content/fp-patterns.md

 //=> Nothing
 ```

-sequence helps swap the inner type with the outer type while performing a certain effect, given that the inner type is an Applicative.
-The sequence on Identity is pretty dumb — it just maps over the inner type and returns the contents wrapped in an Identity container.
-For List and Array, sequenceuses reduce on the list to combine its contents using ap and concat.
-Let’s see this in action in our refactored totalLength implementation.
+`sequence` helps swap the inner type with the outer type while performing a certain effect, given that the inner type is an Applicative.
+The sequence on `Identity` is pretty dumb — it just maps over the inner type and returns the contents wrapped in an `Identity` container.
+For `List` and `Array`, `sequence` uses `reduce` on the list to combine its contents using `ap` and `concat`.
+Let’s see this in action in our refactored `totalLength` implementation.

 ```javascript
 // totalLength :: [String] -> Maybe Number